 7. Panasonic DP-UB420

-Cut-price UHD Blu-ray player boasts a high performance picture engine
+Cut-price UHD Blu-ray player with a high performance picture engine

 Price: £299 | HDMI outputs: Two | Digital audio: Optical audio output | Analogue audio output: No | SACD/DVD-A disc compatible: No | Built in Wi-Fi: yes | Dimensions (whd): 320x45x197mm